wazero/wazero/RATIONALE.md

 prerequisites such as shared libraries or libc, and lets users keep features like cross compilation.

-Avoiding go.mod dependencies reduces interference on Go version support, and size of a statically compiled binary.
+Avoiding most `go.mod` dependencies reduces interference on Go version support, and size of a statically compiled binary.
 However, doing so brings some responsibility into the project.

-Go's native platform support is good: We don't need platform-specific code to get monotonic time, nor do we need much work to implement certain features needed by our compiler such as `mmap`.
+Go's native platform support is good: we don't need platform-specific code to get monotonic time, nor do we need much work to implement certain features needed by our compiler such as `mmap`.
 That said, Go does not support all common operating systems to the same degree.
-For example, Go 1.18 includes `Mprotect` on Linux and Darwin, but not FreeBSD.

-The general tradeoff the project takes from a zero dependency policy is more explicit support of platforms (in the compiler runtime), as well a larger and more technically difficult codebase.
+The general tradeoff the project takes from a strict dependency policy is more explicit support of platforms (in the compiler runtime), as well a larger and more technically difficult codebase.

-At some point, we may allow extensions to supply their own platform-specific hooks.
-Until then, one end user impact/tradeoff is some glitches trying untested platforms (with the Compiler runtime).

 ### Why do we use CGO to implement system calls on darwin?